SiyanH/whiteboard-client-faculty/README.md

 *Please note that the live demo may take few minutes to start when you visit it.*

-A RESTful web service was built on a Spring Boot server for the client to peform CRUD operations.
+RESTful web services were built on a [Spring Boot server](https://github.com/SiyanH/whiteboard-server-springboot) and a generic Node.js server for the client to peform CRUD operations.

 ## Available Scripts